Archaeology-ABM/NASSA-hub/guidelines-for-authors.md

 To facilitate the management of submissions, we encourage all changes involving a module to be carried out inside a new branch.

 A branch, in Git terms, is a series of versions of a repository where changes are contained until finally accepted and merged back into the main series.
+A Git branch is unlike an literal tree branch, but rather more similar to a river branch catching different sediments and then returning to the main flow, or a thread that diverges from a fabric, receive several knots and is woven together again.

 *If using GitHub Desktop*:
 > Follow the instruction in [GitHub Docs > GitHub Desktop > Make changes in a branch > Managing Branches](https://docs.github.com/en/desktop/contributing-and-collaborating-using-github-desktop/making-changes-in-a-branch/managing-branches).